Tonybrian-code/Getting-Started-with-Go-Golang---Simple-HTTP-Hello-API/README.md

-# Getting-Started-with-Go-Golang---Simple-HTTP-Hello-API
+# Getting-Started-with-Go-Golang---Simple-HTTP-Joke-API

 ## 1. Title & Objective

-Title: Getting Started with Go (Golang) – Simple-HTTP-Hello-API Technology Chosen: Go (Golang)
+Title: Getting Started with Go (Golang) – Simple-HTTP-Joke-API Technology Chosen: Go (Golang)
 **Reason for Choice:**
 Go is a modern, open-source programming language designed for simplicity, concurrency, and performance.
 It’s used by major companies such as Google, Uber, and Dropbox for building fast, scalable applications.

 **Goal:**
-Create and run a simple “Hello, World!”
-HTTP server using Go to understand its syntax, setup, and workflow.
+Create and run a simple Joke API HTTP server using Go to understand its syntax, setup, and workflow.

 ## 2. Quick Summary of the Technology